AI-at-Nust/Machine-Learning/articles/Pytorch distribution functions.md

+# A Data Scientist’s Guide to Distributions in PyTorch
+*5 functions to fill tensors with values from common probability distributions in statistics*

 PyTorch is a popular open-source machine learning and deep learning framework.
 It uses tensors that are optimized for deep learning using GPUs and CPUs.

 The PyTorch documentation defines a tensor as